What is systems change?

 Renaisi’s systems change work

-Renaisi’s work on systems change is rooted in the very practical experience of our own teams and our partners, who are working to change local systems.
+Our work on systems change is rooted in our very practical experience and that of our client partners, who are working to change local or national systems.

 We have been building our understanding of what it takes to change a system for many years.
 We learned what it takes to make change in a place, and from there, what it takes to make change across the systems within a place.
-More recently, we’ve begun to explore systems that span multiple places or that focus more on an issue than on a place, too.
+We also explore systems that span multiple places or that focus more on an issue than on a place, too.

-Systemic change approaches helps us understand and see the world differently, enabling us to see the interconnected and embedded nature of problems, and to use this context to think about how we make change.
-But it can feel overly academic and exclusionary; too theoretical to be practical, so we’re working to make ‘systems change’ language more inclusive.
+But systems change can feel overly academic and exclusionary; too theoretical to be practical, so we’re working to make ‘systems change’ language more inclusive.

 In 2020 we brought charities and funders together to explore how best to Fund Place-Based Systemic Change.
 The research gave us the definitions, case studies and network to deepen our understanding.
 Soon after, we launched our community of practice to support and drive place-based systemic change.